Journals & Databases

 - Academic Search Premier is a large multidisciplinary database offering a wide range of full text peer reviewed journal articles, indexes and abstracts.

-- Taylor and Francis Journals are a collection of multidisciplinary journals covering subjects from Arts, Humanities, Computer Sciences, Social Sciences, Geography, Sports and many more.
+- Taylor and Francis Online is a collection of multidisciplinary journals covering subjects from Arts, Humanities, Computer Sciences, Social Sciences, Geography, Sports and many more.

 Newspapers can be a useful way of keeping up to date with current affairs or recent events.
 Daily newspapers can be found in Catalyst, in the area underneath the main staircase.
 The last 30 days’ worth are kept on the second floor in the Journals collection.
 Newspaper archives usually contain issues which are less recent and which are useful for finding articles of a more historical interest.